Social Democracy and the Balance of Political Power

 In practice however, the flow of capital cannot be the sole determinant of wages, investments, or production.
 The flow of capital is constrained by the limitations of labor-power.
 Put another way – the direction of investment capital is constrained by the limitations of variable (and constant) capital – this becomes almost a tautology.
 Commodity production is, of course, the application of variable capital to constant capital.

 All policies which are of interest to the bourgeoisie – imperialist assaults on countries in the global south, dismantling the social safety net, terrorism against migrant workers, high rents, low wages – are limited by the willingness of labor-power to enact or tolerate those policies.
-On any political matter of significance, the interests and objective power of the bourgeoisie is balanced against the interests and objective power of the working class.
+On any political matter of significance, the interests and objective power (a combination of influence and the instruments of violence) of the bourgeoisie is balanced against the interests and objective power (the ability to accelerate, decelerate, or halt production in combination with the capacity for self-defense) of the working class.
 The sum total of this balance of power determines the objective political conditions at any given moment in time.

 Politicians within the bourgeois political system enact policy within, and only within, objective political conditions.
 In order to carry out an agenda, politicians and political administrators must put into motion funds, the monopoly on violence, and/or labor-power.
 Policy is therefore determined not by politicians but by the needs of capital flow moderated by the objective balance of power.